tarwn/lessthandot-hugo/blogs/content/posts/2012-01-26-madison-sql-server-user-group.md

 Overall we talked about a lot of topics and still have so much more we could talk about.

 I really hope everyone did enjoy Andy and my presentations.
 I know for my part, it was a really great night of SQL Server, making new friends and catching up with old friends.
-I’m looking forward to coming back in March!
+I'm looking forward to coming back in March!

 You can download the deck using this link, [Merge Replication for Offline Data Mobility.pdf][6].
 I will make the code that went with my presentation available soon.
 Doing some clean up because of that developer that was making me sweat it in the front row.  😉